PAC International

 PAC International, LLC. manufactures a complete line of acoustical noise control products for use in residential (single-family housing and multiple-family housing) and commercial building construction.

 The company introduced the first rubber isolator, the RSIC-1 (Resilient Sound Isolation Clip) product in 2000.
-Resilient Sound Isolation Clips are manufactured in the United States and sold throughout the Americas.
+Resilient Sound Isolation Clips are sold throughout the Americas.
 RSIC-1 was engineered to provide noise control and be both cost effective and environmentally friendly.

 PAC International's noise control products help buildings exceed the International Building Code requirements for both fire and sound.
 The RSIC-1 product is the only noise control product classified by Underwriters Laboratories (UL) for both fire and sound; and the PAC Line of Products is UL Classified for use in over 189 fire resistive design assemblies.

 RSIC family of products

 RSIC and RSIC-1 are registered trademarks of PAC International, Inc. RSIC has become the brand name for a family of Resilient Sound Isolation Clip products that are used extensively in residential and commercial building construction.